snu-mllab/preemptive-robustification/README.md

 This is the code for reproducing the results of the paper [Preemptive Image Robustification for Protecting Users against Man-in-the-Middle Adversarial Attacks](https://arxiv.org/abs/2112.05634) accepted at AAAI 2022.

+## Acknowledgements

+> This work was supported in part by SNU-NAVER Hyperscale AI Center and Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2020-0-00882, (SW STAR LAB) Development of deployable learning intelligence via self-sustainable and trustworthy machine learning and No. 2019-0-01371, Development of brain-inspired AI with human-like intelligence).
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-20-1-4043.

 ## Requirements

 All Python packages required are listed in `requirements.txt`.
 To install these packages, run the following commands.